On Windows 10, you can troubleshoot and fix problems with Night Light in several different ways, and in this guide, we’ll show you how.

 Open Start on Windows 10.

 Search for Device Manager and click the top result to open the app.

-Right-click the device and click the Uninstall option.
+Right-click the graphic card and click the Uninstall device option.

 Click the Uninstall button.